Raffaello/sdl2-vga-terminal/README.md

 It is just a VGA font terminal using SDL2.

-the VGA fonts are related to a `vgabios` project (http://savannah.nongnu.org/projects/vgabios/).
+the VGA fonts are related to a [vgabios](http://savannah.nongnu.org/projects/vgabios/) project.

 At the moment support only mode 3.

 It should be on 16 colors in the classic way, but can support more thanks to SDL2.

 It is just a matter of fonts and a terminal grid for displaying texts.

 ## Compiling